trooper86/Dracula-SpaceVim/README.md

-Do you use SpaceVim And would like to uses dracula Color scheme, put the following below in `~/.SpaceVim.d/init.toml`
+Do you use SpaceVim And would like to use dracula Color scheme, put the following below in `~/.SpaceVim.d/init.toml`

 [[custom_plugins]]